A Case from the GGPD Files

 To defuse the tension, the GGPD chief sends the headstrong snail on a dangerous patrol, leading a bunch of unruly police candidates.
 This could easily sink Gowoon's career, when their band of sloggers must glide through Back Door Area, the most dangerous place in the Garden.

 Corruption and back-stabbing, danger and sexual tension... your backyard has never been so interesting!
-If you like a quirky story-telling style close to Watership Down, but with garden snails, venture into Back Door Area with the Greater Garden Police Department...
+A perfect spring reading, with a quirky story-telling style reminiscent of Watership Down.

 Late spring had blossomed with vivid flowers exploding everywhere in Garden before seamlessly oozing into early summer, with a white-hot sun that made any mineral slab a torture to glide over.